Moiz-36/F1-Predictor-Engine/README.md

 This is a live race dashboard built using vibe coding.
-Instead of spending weeks on manual boilerplate, I teamed up with Gemini to ship a functional, high-quality predictive engine in record time.
+Instead of spending weeks on manual boilerplate, I teamed up with Gemini and Claude to ship a functional, high-quality predictive engine in record time.
 It’s about building at the speed of thought.

 ✨ The Vibe
 AI-Augmented: Built with a "human-in-the-loop" approach to move fast and focus on the logic rather than the syntax.